EavesGroup/Manual/_posts/theory/2023-02-01-master_equations.md

 \end{equation}
 $$

-The total density matrix \(\rho(t)\) contains information about the bath dynamics that are typically not of interest.
+The total density matrix $$\rho(t)$$ contains information about the bath dynamics that are typically not of interest.
 Eq. \eqref{eq:quantumLiouville} is also difficult to solve.
 This chapter outlines various quantum master equations that take different approaches in approximating Eq. \eqref{eq:quantumLiouville} to learn about the dynamics of the system.

 ### The Interaction Picture

 Analysis of this equation is commonly easier in the interaction picture.
-For convenience, we begin by writing Eq.\eqref{eq:openQuantumH} as a dominant piece \(H_0\) and a perturbation \(V\)
+For convenience, we begin by writing Eq.\eqref{eq:openQuantumH} as a dominant piece $$H_0$$ and a perturbation $$V$$

 $$
 \begin{equation}